Changed jobs throughout your career and lost track of your pensions? We explain how to track them down.

 If you’ve changed jobs over your working life and paid into your employers’ pension schemes, you will have built up pension entitlement along the way.

-If you can’t remember or can’t find the details of past employers – they may have moved or merged over the years – then the government Pension Tracing Service can help you track them down.
+If you can’t remember or can’t find the details of past employers – they may have moved or merged over the years – then the government’s Pension Tracing Service can help you track them down.
 The Pension Tracing Service can also help you track down any private pensions you may have taken out.

+Retiresavvy is brought to you by Skipton Building Society.
 This article has been commissioned by retiresavvy and any opinions voiced are the author's own.